-With an ever growing social media presence, Davis wanted a platform to discuss meaningful topics.
+With an ever-growing social media presence, Davis wanted a platform to discuss meaningful topics.
 Starting her own podcast has changed how she’s consumed others, with her now looking for ways to improve her show and also hear other points of view on topics she’s discussed.

 Decide the message you want to share and base the theme of your show off that.
-It can be about entertainment, politics, society, college, yourself.
+It can be about entertainment, politics, society, college, or yourself.
 The possibilities are endless and that’s the best part!

 3. Learn as much as you can

 I personally wanted to learn as much as I could about podcasting before diving into creating my own.
-There’s so many articles and videos on the topic, but I personally loved watching Katie Steckly’s YouTube series on creating a podcast.
+There are so many articles and videos on the topic, but I personally loved watching Katie Steckly’s YouTube series on creating a podcast.
 She’s a content creator and social media agency founder with a podcast of her own who shares so many great tips in her series including how to record, edit and grow your podcast.